 Real doubts from real founders.
 Every objection below came from Indie Hackers or Hacker News threads written by someone exactly like you.

-Mined from public Indie Hackers and Hacker News threads written by founders matching the Marco avatar.
+Mined from public Indie Hackers and Hacker News threads written by founders matching the indie-founder profile.
 Full sources: strategy/dollar-objections.md.

 I already have too many subscriptions.